ietf-wg-cellar/matroska-specification/wavpack.md

 WavPack has a hybrid mode.
 That means the data are encoded in 2 files.
 The first one has a lossy part and the second file has the correction file that olds the missing data to reconstruct the original file losslessly.
-Each block in the correction file corresponds to a block in the lossy file with the same number of samples, that's also true for a multichannel file.
+Each WavPack block in the correction file corresponds to a WavPack block in the lossy file with the same number of samples, that's also true for a multichannel file.
-This means that if a frame is made of 4 blocks, the correction file will have 4 blocks in the corresponding frame.
+This means that if a frame is made of 4 WavPack blocks, the correction file will have 4 WavPack blocks in the corresponding frame.
-The header of the correction block is exactly the same as in the lossy block, except for the CRC.
+The header of the correction WavPack block is exactly the same as in the lossy WavPack block, except for the CRC.
 In Matroska, we store the correction part as an additional data available to the `Block` (see (#block-additional-mapping)).

 * Block